 Robbery gang leader killed in mob beating

-A suspected robbery gang leader was allegedly killed in a mob beating in Narayanganj's Siddhirganj today.
+A suspected robbery gang leader was reportedly killed in a mob beating in Narayanganj's Siddhirganj yesterday.

-The incident took place in the Atigram area of the city's ward 4 around 2:30pm, said Abu Bakar Siddhik, officer-in-charge of Siddhirganj Police Station.
+The incident occurred in the Atigram area of the city's ward 4 around 2:30pm, said Abu Bakar Siddique, officer-in-charge of Siddhirganj Police Station.

 The deceased Md Milon, 36, was accused in four cases, including one with robbery charges, said the OC, adding that he had a prior arrest record.